doc-detective/doc-detective/README.md

 # doc-unit-test

-## Status

-MVP released, but still under heavy development.

-## About

-Unit test documentation that references a UI with test or images.
+Unit test documentation to validate UX flows, display text, and images.
 Primarily useful for process docs, `doc-unit-test` supports test definitions single-sourced in documentation or defined in separate test files to suit your infrastructure needs.

 `doc-unit-test` ingests text files, parses them for test actions, then executes those actions in a headless Chromium browser.
-The results (PASS/FAIL and context) are output as an array so that other pieces of infrastructure can parse and manipulate them as needed.
+The results (PASS/FAIL and context) are output as a JSON object so that other pieces of infrastructure can parse and manipulate them as needed.

-This project handles test parsing and web-based UI testing; it doesn't support results reporting or notifications.
-This script is a part of the testing infrastructure and needs to be complimented by other componenets.
+This project handles test parsing and web-based UI testing--it doesn't support results reporting or notifications.
+This framework is a part of testing infrastructures and needs to be complimented by other componenets.

 `doc-unit-test` uses `puppeteer` to install, launch, and drive Chromium to perform tests. `puppeteer` removes the requirement to manually configure a local web browser and enables easy screenshoting and video recording.

 **Note:** By default, Chromium does't run in a Docker container, which means that `puppeteer` doesn't work either.
 Don't run `doc-unit-test` in a Docker container unless you first confirm that you have a custom implementation of headless Chromium functional in the container.

+## Status

+MVP released, but still under heavy development.

 ## Get started

+### Prerequisites

+*   Node.js

+### Run tests

 Run the tests in the [sample/](https://github.com/hawkeyexl/doc-unit-test/tree/master/sample) directory: